David G. Friehling: SEC charges

-The SEC brought civil charges against Friehling and his firm.
+The SEC sued Friehling and his firm on March 18, 2009.
+On November 3, 2009, Friehling and his firm agreed to a settlement in which they neither admitted nor denied the charges.
+They also accepted permanent injunctions barring them from violating "certain antifraud provisions" of the securities laws.
+However, Friehling's guilty plea that same day effectively estopped him from contesting the SEC's allegations, and also had the effect of permanently closing his firm.

 Madoff's firm paid Friehling between $12,000 and $14,500 a month for his services between 2004 and 2007.

 Personal life and family

 Friehling has three children.
 Trusting in Madoff, he placed his own family's savings, including college savings, into Madoff's business.

 In November 2012, Friehling's 23-year-old son Jeremy Friehling, a second-year student at the Ohio State University College of Medicine, committed suicide.